enspiral-dev-academy/curator/README.md

 [![Stories in Ready](https://badge.waffle.io/enspiral-dev-academy/curator.png?label=ready&title=Ready)](https://waffle.io/enspiral-dev-academy/curator)
-# curator
+##curator

+**npm install -g eda-curator**

-Tool for building language specific curriculum readme files.
+Tool for building language specific curriculum readme files for challenge repos.

 The curator can initialize a directory with given languages, say ruby and c#; this will produce a _templates directory with one template.md file, an rb directory and a cs directory:

 `name_of_directory/_templates/rb/`

 `name_of_directory/_templates/cs/`

 `name_of_directory/_templates/template.md`

 Inside each of the language directories you can put any language specific files, it gets initialized with a default file selection of code.md,links.md and text.md: